Priyanshu0512/Credit-card-dashboard/README.md

 - Total transaction amount is 46M
 - Male customers are contributing more in revenue 31M, female 26M
 - Blue & Silver credit cards are contributing to 93% of overall transactions
-- TX, NY & CA are contributing to 68%
 - Overall Activation rate is 57.5%
 - Overall Delinquent rate is 6.06%